Salik (road toll)

-Salik (In Arabic: سالك meaning "clear and moving") is the name given to the electronic toll road system in Dubai, United Arab Emirates, which is based on RFID technology, automatically deducting a fee when a toll gate is passed under.
-The Salik toll was launched by Dubai's Dubai Roads and Transport Authority (RTA) on 1 July 2007.
+Salik (In Arabic: سالك meaning "clear and moving") is the name given to the electronic toll road system in Dubai, United Arab Emirates, which is based on RFID and ANPR technology, automatically deducting a fee when a vehicle passes under a toll gate.
+The Salik toll was launched by Dubai's Roads and Transport Authority (RTA) on 1 July 2007.

 On the 5th of July 2022, Salik was established as a public joint stock company as Salik Company PJSC.

-Motorists are required to buy a 100 AED pre-paid card that is affixed to their windscreens.
-4 AED ($1.08) is deducted from their account each time they pass through a toll gate.
-Initially, there were two toll gates, one near Al Garhoud Bridge, and one near Mall of the Emirates on Sheikh Zayed Road.
+Motorists are required to buy a pre-paid tag for 100 AED (which includes 50 AED in toll balance) that is affixed to their windscreens.
+Initially, the system charged a flat rate of 4 AED per crossing.
+However, starting 31 January 2025, Salik introduced variable dynamic pricing based on the time of day, with charges ranging from being completely free during the night to 6 AED during peak traffic hours.
 Currently, Salik operates ten toll gates in Dubai.